sleeptoken/zettelkasten/Remote Thought/SQL injection using py.md

 [[BlindSQL]]

-the anything character or the wild-card character in a SQL `like` statement is `%`
+- the anything character or the wild-card character in a SQL `like` statement is `%`
+- putting `BINARY` right before the field in the Select statement we'll make that field case sensitive

 ### References